Jarrod Pughsley

-Jarrod Wesley Pughsley (born December 18, 1990) is an American football offensive guard who is currently a free agent.
+Jarrod Wesley Pughsley (born December 18, 1990) is an American former professional football offensive guard who played for the Kansas City Chiefs of the National Football League (NFL).
 He played football and basketball at Lima Senior High School in Lima, Ohio.
 He played college football at Akron, where he was a four-year letterman.
-Pughsley was named Third-team All-MAC his senior year in 2013.
+Pughsley was named third-team All-MAC his senior year in 2013.
 He played in 35 games, and started 23 of them, during his college career.
-After going undrafted in the 2014 NFL Draft, he signed with the Dallas Cowboys.
+After going undrafted in the 2014 NFL draft, he signed with the Dallas Cowboys.
 However, Pughsley suffered an injury and was released in July 2014.
-He was then a member of the Kansas City Chiefs from 2014 to 2016, spending the majority of the time on the practice squad.
+He was then a member of the Chiefs from 2014 to 2016, spending the majority of the time on the practice squad.
 He played in two regular season games and one playoff game for the Chiefs in 2015.
 Pughsley was signed to the Baltimore Ravens' practice squad in November 2016 and was released by the team before the start of the 2017 regular season.

-Early years
+Early life

 Pughsley was born in Oakland, California and moved to Ohio before he was three months old.

 He played high school football at Lima Senior High School in Lima, Ohio as an offensive lineman and was on the varsity team his final two seasons.
-Pughsley was named Second-team All-Northwest District in his junior year and First-team All-Northwest District in his senior year.
+Pughsley was named second-team All-Northwest District in his junior year and first-team All-Northwest District in his senior year.
 He also played basketball at Lima High and helped the team finish with a 19–6 record during the 2008–09 season.

 He graduated in 2009.
 He received offers from Division II schools but instead decided to walk on at Akron.
 Pughsley's jersey number was retired by Lima Senior High School in February 2016, making him the youngest person to have their number retired by the school.